influxdata/telegraf/plugins/inputs/aerospike/README.md

 # Aerospike Input Plugin

+**DEPRECATED: As of version 1.30 the Aerospike plugin has been deprecated in favor of the [prometheus plugin](../prometheus/README.md) with the Aerospike Prometheus Exporter**

 The aerospike plugin queries aerospike server(s) and get node statistics & stats for all the configured namespaces.